mfaheem95m/quick-chat/README.md

 # Quick Chat

 A Real Time Chat app Built using React, React-Context, React-Hooks, Firebase and Material-UI.
-A user can log in and sign-up through google using firebase built-in UI.
+A user can login and sign-up through google using firebase built-in UI.
 When multiple users logged in then their online status will be updated and displayed in real-time accordingly.

 <ul>
   <li>Latest React with Function Components and React Hooks</li>